elliel123/The-Samsung-Galaxy-Index/README.md

 #### For the local price column:
 - Each data entry was displayed as “Localprice$1,099.99”.
 First I made a function to clean it.
 The function removed the phrase “Local Price”, removed all the commas, removed each currency code, and converted it to a float.
 This way the data was able to be useful in later parts of the project, as well as being overall more clear.
 Some of this had to be done manually, as the currency codes differed in length, but most of data was able to be cleaned using the same parameters in the function.
 #### For USD currency:
-- For this column, we wanted to convert into CAD, as that is the comparison we wanted to make.
+- For this column, I wanted to convert into CAD, as that is the comparison I wanted to make.
-- First we had to clean it, as it was displayed like “USD equivalent$799”.
-So we removed the phrase “USD equivalent”, the dollar sign, as well as any commas, then converted it to a float
+- First I had to clean it, as it was displayed like “USD equivalent$799”.
+So we removed the phrase “USD equivalent”, the dollar sign, as well as any commas, then converted it to a float.
-- To convert it to CAD, we used the conversion they used, as they had data on what it cost in Canada.
-Then we just applied that fraction to each value to get the Canadian cost at the time the data was collected.
+- To convert it to CAD, I used the conversion the original authors used, as they had data on what it cost in Canada.
+Then I just applied that fraction to each value to get the Canadian cost at the time the data was collected.

 ### 3. Applying local taxes
 To apply local tax rates, I used the cite https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates to find the tax rate of each country.
 Oftentimes there are numerous different tax rates per country, so I took the lowest tax rate under the assumption that someone would want to purchase the phone in the area of the country that has the lowest tax.
 I then put those in an array, added it as a column to the cleaned table, then multiplied the tax column to both the local prices, and the canadian prices.
 I kept those as seperate columns labeled "Local Prices with Tax" and "Canadian Prices with Tax).